If you’re a veteran caravan owner, then you’ve probably said goodbye to only cooking with microwaves.

-However, this comes with the potential situation where you run out of gas which nearly always happens when you’re in the middle of something important like cooking a meal.
-Now there are great ways to understand how much gas you have left in the tank because most don’t come with gauge levels.
+However, this comes with the potential situation where you run out of gas.
+Which nearly always happens when you’re in the middle of something important – like cooking a meal.

-Many of the new gas indicator brands use magnetic technology to measure the current levels; however, many of these products aren’t the most effective, so you need to search to find one that works.
-The Sound Vision magnetic gas level indicator delivers on their promises.
+Many of the new gas indicator brands use magnetic technology to measure the current levels; however, not all of these tools are effective, so you need to search to find one that works.
+The Sound Vision magnetic gas level indicator delivers on its promises and is highly-rated.

 All you need to do is place the indicator on the lower half of your gas cylinder and then switch on the gas supply.
 After around 10 minutes, the indicator bar will light up and give you a reading depending on the time of year.